Developing Faster Lookups – Part 2 – How to build a faster VBA Lookup

 If vRow If Lookup_Range(vRow, 1) = lookup_value Then

-2. Govert Says:
+2. Govert says:

 Hi Charles – I wonder if I could ask a big favour – for you to post a workbook with the VBA, your test data and some timing code?
 I’d like to see if I can translate your function to VB.NET with Excel-DNA and compare the speed with the VBA, and with your future C++ version…

-3. Jim Cone Says:
+3. Jim Cone says:

 Charles,